-Our TIM Tools evaluation suite includes a tech uses and perceptions survey, an observation instrument, coaching and action research tools, and a survey maker all managed by one admin center.
+Our technology integration evaluation suite includes a tech uses and perceptions survey, an observation instrument, coaching and action research tools, and a survey maker all managed by one admin center.
 Discover how others are using TIM Tools and how to get started yourself.
 See what our evaluation tools have to offer.

 Still have questions about TIM?

 Or questions about TIM Tools?

 The Frequently Asked Questions page has sections of answers about the TIM and each of the TIM Tools (TUPS, TIM-O, TIM-C, ARTI, the Survey Tool, and the Admin Center).

 The TIM Tools Administration Guide provides complete instructions for using and administering each of the tools within the TIM Tools suite.

 Our Teaching and Learning with Technology blog also considers frequently asked questions.

 We’ve created short introductions to the TIM and TIM website from various perspectives.
 You may wish to start out by selecting your role or reason for visiting: